sverweij/dependency-cruiser/doc/rules-reference.md

 `src/**/*` | `^src` | all files in the _src_ folder _not possible_ | `^src/([^/]+)/.+` | everything in the src tree - remember the matched folder name directly under src for later reference.

+#### forward slashes
+To make sure rules you specify run on all platforms, dependency-cruiser internally represents paths with forward slashes as path separators (`src/alez/houpe`).

 #### 'group matching'
 Sometimes you'll want to use a part of the path the 'from' part of your rule